 and Artistic Director Jake Planinc.

-Jake is the founding Artistic Director of Matchstick Theatre and Assistant Festival Director with the Mayworks Kjipuktuk/Halifax Festival of Working People and the Arts.
+Jake (he/him) is the founding Artistic Director of Matchstick Theatre and Assistant Festival Director with the Mayworks Kjipuktuk/Halifax Festival of Working People and the Arts.
 With Matchstick, he has directed Daniel MacIvor’s In On It, Catherine Banks’ Bitter Rose and Bone Cage, Don Hannah’s The Woodcutter, John Mighton’s The Little Years, Michael Melski’s Joyride and Henricus Gielis’ King of the Goats.
 In 2018, Jake assistant directed two plays at Neptune Theatre: Mary-Colin Chisholm’s Half-Cracked and Drew Hayden Taylor’s In a World Created by a Drunken God.
 In 2021, he directed Matchstick’s readings of David French’s Leaving Home and Joan MacLeod’s Toronto, Mississippi.
+In 2022, he directed a site-specific production of Annie Baker’s play The Aliens behind Propeller Brewing with Theatre in Space.
 Jake is currently an MFA Directing candidate at the University of Alberta.